 Court Leave

 A University employee summoned as a member of a jury or subpoenaed as a witness for other than personal litigation will be granted leave with pay.
-For more detailed information consult (PSER 1.09).
+For more detailed information, consult the Policies and Procedures Manual.

 Military Leave